dr-richard-barker/GeneLabUserManual/README.md

 ### Pi Charts/# of Studies

-Each section of the Pi chart acts as a filter, and when selected will automatically search for results containing that factor and display the results in the studies table below.
-A user can make one selection on each Pi chart to narrow results in the studies table.
+The main tools for filtering the studies table's results are the Pi charts and the filters on the left side of the dashboard.
+Each section of the Pi chart acts as a seperate section of filters, and when a filter from the Pi chart is selected the results containing that factor will automatically populate in the studies table below.
+A user can make one selection on each Pi chart to narrow results in the studies table further.

 *Picture*

 ### Filters on Left

 In addition to the Pi Charts, there are specific filters on the left side of the dashboard that can be selected to narrow down results.
-When selecting filters on the Pi charts or on the left side of the dashboard, both sections will update to the selected filters.
+When selecting filters on the Pi charts or on the left side of the dashboard, both sections will be updated to show the selected filters as will the studies table.

 *Picture*